alexamben/Keep-Windows-Awake/README.md

-🖥️ Keep Windows Awake – VBScript Utility
+🖥️ Keep Windows Awake 🖥️

 A lightweight VBScript that prevents your Windows system from going to sleep for a user-defined duration by simulating periodic keyboard activity (Scroll Lock toggle).
 This script is useful when: